Skip to main content

 3. Select About this Graph to learn more about the data you are viewing.

-In March 2023, the EPA proposed Maximum Contaminant Levels (MCL) for six PFAS as part of the proposed PFAS National Primary Drinking Water Regulation (NPDWR).
+In April 2024, the EPA announced final Maximum Contaminant Levels (MCLs) for six PFAS as part of the PFAS National Primary Drinking Water Regulation (NPDWR).

 What is an MCL?

-• The highest level of a contaminant legally allowed in a water source.
+• The highest level of a contaminant legally allowed in a drinking water source.

-• A guideline to minimize health risks based on peer-reviewed science.
+• A guideline to minimize health risks based on peer-reviewed science and feasible implementation.

 • A quantity above which public water system will be required to reduce the amount of contaminant in their water.